salonigupta001/TRAVEL-ADVISOR/README.md

 - Data Set is very large and generalized
 - There is no Constraint of space under which the algorithm needs to work

-#### As the dataset for my recommendaton system was not already available and I had to create my own database from scratch.
-My database was, as a result, small and very specific in terms of the data it stored.
-Therefore, for my scenario, I would Use Quicksort in my recommendation system
+#### As the dataset for my recommendaton system was available and integrated throught.
+Therefore, for my scenario, I would Use Mergesort in my recommendation system

 ### Role of Search Algorithms